maxmiliano/maxmiliano.github.io/_posts/2023-03-10-croissants-chinese-food-and-payments-first-week-at-sequra.md

 ---
-title: "Croissants, Chinese Food and Payments: My First Week at SeQura"
+title: "Croissants, Chinese Food and Payments: My First Days at SeQura"
 subtile: "Joining a big fintech in the amazing city of Barcelona"
 author: Max
 tags: